Niharikaaa-git/cicids2017-ids-comparison/README.md

 ## What you DO need to redo each time you come back:

 Open Git Bash
-cd into your project folder:
+--cd into your project folder:
-bash
+--bash
    cd ~/Desktop/[folder name]
-Start the Jupyter server again: bash python.exe -m notebook
+--Start the Jupyter server again:
+--bash
+   python.exe -m notebook
-Open the browser link it gives you
+--Open the browser link it gives you
-   Open whichever notebook you want to continue with
+   -Open whichever notebook you want to continue with

 PS: [Claude's Plan was REAL]